 The 1st Source Bank Presidential Carriage Collection

 The Studebaker National Museum is proud to house the world’s largest collection of U.S. Presidential Carriages.
 The collection features the Barouche that President Abraham Lincoln used the night of his assassination, President Grant’s Brewster Landau, President McKinley’s Studebaker Phaeton, and President Benjamin Harrison’s Studebaker Brougham.

 The Original Collection

-In 1966, the Studebaker Corporation gifted its 33-vehicle collection to the City of South Bend.
+In 1966, the Studebaker Corporation gave its 33-vehicle collection to the City of South Bend.
 This collection, which includes the Presidential carriages, and the Studebaker family’s Conestoga Wagon, formed the nucleus of the current Studebaker National Museum, and is referred to as the “Original Collection".

 The Military Collection